kwecht/NeuroLab/README.md

 Incorporation into Neurolab library as of 21 December 2014:
 I have contacted the developers of Neurolab and hope that these modifications can be incorporated into the standard distribution of the Neurolab library.

+Please contact me on github for any questions or issues regarding these modifications.